sophxine/Neural-cellular-automata-seeds/README.md

 # Neural cellular automata seeds

+The web version has a memory leakage issue so if you use it proceed with caution, it should stop before crashing the browser though.

 This convolutional neural network is a simple neural cellular automata that tries to approximate a two state cellular automata rule(any kind of rule works), and create variations of them with a threshold.
 For example it can learn the rules of Conway's Game of Life as if it was Conway's Game of Life.

 The example model cgol.h5 is Conway's Game of Life trained to approximately 99.999999999% accuracy according to the loss used.